adnanjee/hyperledger-fabric/README.md

 5) $ ./caserver-setup.sh
 6) $ ./jq.sh

+For node and python installation please run dev-env.sh

 You fabric is ready in native environment.
 Fabric-Samples folder has all the scripts to run your business network on fabric.